 - Financial assistance is available for all employers, both those applying for NOW for the first time and those that submitted an application for the initial period (March through May 2020).

 - The eligibility criteria for NOW 2.0 remain basically the same.
-The employer must expect a decrease in revenue of at least 20% over three consecutive calendar months, this time starting on 1 June 2020, 1 July 2020 or 1 August 2020.
+The employer must expect a decrease in revenue of at least 20% over four consecutive calendar months, this time starting on 1 June 2020, 1 July 2020 or 1 August 2020.
 For employers reapplying for NOW, the turnover period under NOW 2.0 must be consistent with the turnover period selected for the first period.

 - An application for NOW 2.0 can be submitted from 6 July 2020 until 31 August 2020.
 In order to avoid overlap in the application and approval process, the final determination for the first period can be requested as from 7 September 2020.
+The final determination of the second period can be request-ed as from 15 November 2020.

 - The employer has a best-efforts obligation to keep the wage cost at the same level and to continue to pay the employees their salaries.